KILTprotocol/kilt-workshop-101/verification-right.md

 // <nonce> = nonce received from the verifier = uuid you copied from above const nonce = <nonce>

-// <claimer mnemonic> = claimer mnemonic generated in the Identity step const claimer = Kilt.Identity.buildFromMnemonic(<claimer mnemonic>)
+// <claimerMnemonic> = claimer mnemonic generated in the Identity step const claimer = Kilt.Identity.buildFromMnemonic('<claimerMnemonic>')
 // sign the nonce as the claimer with your private identity const signedNonce = claimer.signStr(nonce)